cezhangliv/FairMUanalyzer/README.md

 # FairMUanalyzer

-A modular C++ analysis framework for MUonE ROOT files using FairRoot/MUonEReco infrastructure.
+A modular C++ analysis framework for MUonE ROOT files using FairRoot infrastructure.
+Developed by C Zhang.

 ---